guoci/cppquiz17/questions/187/explanation.md

 On the second line,  `C c2 = c1;`, the object `c2` is copy initialized, so the copy constructor is called, printing `2`.
 (Note that no assignment is taking place, even though there's a `=` involved.)

-Let's have a look at the C++11 standard:
+Let's have a look at the C++ standard:

 [dcl.init]§11.6¶15:
 "The initialization that occurs in the form of a brace-or-equal-initializer (...) is called copy-initialization."